aubinmora/ocs_inventoryNG_server/README.md

 There is little to edit in the config files.
 For most users, editing the common_vars.yml file on the user, password and database name would suffice.
 More customisation is allowed as most of the non static parameters are in a var file.

+# Disclaimer

+This role isn't particulary refined as it uses the bash script delivred by the Software Authors.
+It mainly resolves dependancies et does a few workarounds to set files permissions.
+It could be widely improved by turning the entire script into a playbook, as some of the vars are already defined.
+But that would require rebuilding said playbook every time the original bash script is updated.

 # About the Author

 There is little to gain by writing such a role (somehow time consuming to say the least), it was done mainly as a form of practice, might as well share.
 I will edit it if changes are needed.
 Please notify me if something breaks/If you have improvements in mind.